Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

   - AMP
 ---

+In this article, we will see how to remotely monitor your system's performance—specifically CPU, RAM, memory, and disk usage—using FastAPI and Pinggy.
 {{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}}, known for its speed and efficiency, is an excellent framework for building APIs, making it a popular choice for developers.
-In this article, we’ll show you how to easily monitor your system’s performance—specifically CPU, RAM, memory, and disk usage—using FastAPI.
-Additionally, we’ll demonstrate how to remotely access these system metrics with Pinggy, bypassing the need for complex cloud setups and instantly sharing your FastAPI server from localhost with just a single command.
+[Pinggy](https://pinggy.io) is an excellent tool for effortlessly and securely sharing your FastAPI server directly from localhost with just a single command, ensuring seamless remote access even if your server is located behind a firewall.

 {{< image "system_monitoring_fastapi/main_img.webp" "Remote System Monitoring with FastAPI and Pinggy" >}}

 ## Introduction to FastAPI

-{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a modern, high-performance web framework for building APIs with Python, based on standard Python type hints.
-It’s known for its speed, ease of use, and automatic documentation generation with OpenAPI.
-Built on ASGI (Asynchronous Server Gateway Interface), FastAPI is particularly well-suited for handling concurrent requests and is an ideal choice for building APIs that monitor system performance, such as CPU, RAM, memory, and disk usage.
+{{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a cutting-edge, high-performance framework in Python designed for creating APIs swiftly and efficiently.
+With native support for Python type hints, it offers remarkable speed, ease of use, and automatically generated OpenAPI documentation.
+Built on the ASGI (Asynchronous Server Gateway Interface) standard, FastAPI is highly adept at handling concurrent requests, making it an ideal choice for APIs that monitor system metrics such as CPU, RAM, memory, and disk usage.

-Now that we know the basics of FastAPI, let’s look at how to install it and test it without needing a traditional server.
+Now that we’ve covered the basics of FastAPI, let’s go over the prerequisite steps for setting up our FastAPI application to monitor system performance metrics.

-## Running a FastAPI server on localhost
+## Prerequisite Steps to Setup our FastAPI application

 ### Step 1: Create a Virtual Environment

-When you work in Python projects you should use a virtual environment (or a similar mechanism) to isolate the packages you install for each project.
+When working on Python projects, it's recommended to use a virtual environment to keep the packages for each project separate and isolated.

 To create a virtual environment, you can use the `venv` module that comes with Python.